aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/licensing/applying-license-in-aspose-3d/_index.md

 ## Conclusion

 Congratulations!
-You've successfully learned **how to set aspose 3d license** in Java using three reliable methods: applying a license from a file, streaming it, and configuring metered licensing with public and private keys.
+You've successfully learned **how to apply an Aspose.3D license** in Java using three reliable methods: applying a license from a file, streaming it, and configuring metered licensing with public and private keys.
 With the license in place, you can now integrate Aspose.3D seamlessly into your Java applications, unlock all premium 3D processing features, and comply with Aspose’s licensing requirements.

 ## Frequently Asked Questions